Federal Conspiracy Defense

 Are There Different Types of Federal Conspiracy Laws?

-In order to convicted a Defendant of this general conspiracy statute, the Government must prove four things:
+In order to convict a federal criminal defense attorney's Defendant of this general conspiracy statute, the Government must prove four things:

 - Two or more persons in some way agreed to try to accomplish a shared and unlawful plan.